June 28, 2023

 SODA WILDERNESS

-When we entered the wilderness area, we hit a touch of overgrown trail.
+As soon as we entered the wilderness area, we hit a touch of overgrown trail.
 But it soon transitioned back on the lovely gentle path that the PCT is so famous for.
-Wildflowers were everywhere today with fuzzy, pink flowers just starting to bud, followed by orange, yellow, and white ones.
+Wildflowers were everywhere today.
+Fuzzy, pink flowers just starting to bud, followed by orange, yellow, and white ones.

 As if to prove the point, we reached a piped spring just after 11 am, and it was still flowing strong.
 A half dozen thru-hikers were already down at the spring pulling water, so we meandered up a hillside toward some shade to wait our turn.
 After a solid 8 miles of hiking, we were ready for lunch and this spot near the spring seemed as good as anywhere for a long rest.